jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/8-FunctionToSavePhotos.md

 `https://<YourFunctionApp>.azurewebsites.net/api/photo`

-By the end of this workshop you will be able to send a request using the GET method to this API to get the entire collection of photos.
+By the end of this workshop we will be able to send a request using the GET method to this API to get the entire collection of photos.
 You will also be able to send a GET to `/api/photo/{name}` to get an individual photo by name, and to POST a photo to `/api/photo`.

-In this step you will be implementing the POST method.
+In this step we will be implementing the POST method.

-Azure Functions are named functions, so you would name them based off a naming convention that makes sense to you.
-You can then set up a [_Route Template_](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-bindings-http-webhook?WT.mc_id=mobileappsoftomorrow-workshop-jabenn#customize-the-http-endpoint) to assign a REST resource and HTTP method combination to a function.
-For example you can create a function called "GetPhotos" and assign this to all GET requests made to `/api/photo`.

 ### 1a.
 Creating the Azure Function